p-avital/rfcs/text/3678-final.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-`final` could enable calling non-dyn-compatible methods on a `dyn Trait`.

-We could add the optimization of not putting `final` methods in the trait vtable.
-A design for this should take into account cases where people *do* want `final` methods to appear in the vtable, because they benefit substantially from monomorphization.
+`final` methods do not need to appear in a trait's vtable.
+However, *if* a method is `dyn`-compatible, and if it would benefit from monomorphization, we could optionally put it in the trait's vtable, perhaps with an explicit option to do so.

 We could allow `final fn` methods on `#[marker]` traits, which are currently not allowed to have any methods (because they can't allow different